 A plot within a neighborhood full of harsh, sharp angles is now the setting for a home covered in soft, bulbous panels, giving it a strange futuristic appearance.
-S-House by SDeG architects rebels against the typical grid format that surrounds it, focusing instead on a feeling of cushioned comfort.
+The ultramodern S-House by SDeG architects rebels against the typical grid format that surrounds it, focusing instead on a feeling of cushioned comfort.

 The thickened concrete envelope is more than just a style statement; it’s twin-walled to form air gaps between the outdoor and indoor spaces, keeping the interior cool even during the hottest days of summer.